Exclusive: FIFA rebuffs Zelensky's request to share message of peace at World Cup final - KESQ

 The request, while unorthodox, is unsurprising.
 Kyiv has repeatedly tried to use major world events, regardless of their theme, to keep the global spotlight on the war in Ukraine.

 Zelensky has appeared via video at everything from the Group of 20 Nations summit to the Grammys and the Cannes Film Festival.
-He’s also done interviews and conversations with a diverse array of journalists and famous entertainers, including Sean Penn and David Letterman.
+He’s also done interviews and conversations with a diverse array of journalists and famous entertainers, including Sean Penn and David Letterman, employing the charm and media savvy he developed in the entertainment industry — he was an actor before becoming a politician — to rally support for Ukraine.

 The-CNN-Wire